Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Generalized Nash Games as Vector Optimization

 \section{Generalized Nash Games as Vector Optimization}

-In this section, we consider generalized Nash games, i.e.\ where we do not assume shared constraints as in Section~\ref{sec:shared}.
-In Section~\ref{sec:genNash}, the theoretical results are deduced.
-In Theorem~\ref{thm:nash-generalized} and Corollary~\ref{Cor:Nashii} a superset and a subset of the set of generalized Nash equilibria is derived based on Pareto optimal points of certain vector optimization problems.
-And finally, in Corollary~\ref{Cor:M}, an equivalent characterization of generalized Nash equilibria as certain Pareto optimal points of a vector optimization problem is given.
-In Section~\ref{sec:genNashEx}, these results are illustrated on two examples.
+In this section, we consider generalized Nash games, i.e. where we do not assume shared constraints as in Section~\ref{sec:shared}.
+In Section~\ref{sec:genNash}, the set of generalized Nash equilibria is shown to coincide with the intersection of Pareto optimal points of $N$ vector optimization problems.
+In Section~\ref{sec:genNash-shared}, a relationship between generalized and shared-constraint games constructed from the individual constraints is deduced.
+In particular, in Theorem~\ref{thm:nash-generalized} and Corollary~\ref{Cor:Nashii} a superset and a subset of the set of generalized Nash equilibria is derived based on Pareto optimal points of certain vector optimization problems corresponding to these shared-constraint games.
+We illustrate these results with two examples that we study in both sections.